-6.60.2.
+6.59.2.
 Contents of Texinfo

-Installed programs: info, infokey, install-info, makeinfo, pdftexi2dvi, texi2dvi, texi2pdf, and texindex info Used to read info pages which are similar to man pages, but often go much deeper than just explaining all the available command line options.
+Installed programs: info, infokey, install-info, makeinfo (link to texi2any), pdftexi2dvi, pod2texi, texi2any, texi2dvi, texi2pdf, and texindex info Used to read info pages which are similar to man pages, but often go much deeper than just explaining all the available command line options.
 For example, compare man bison and info bison.